 Schools with dual degree options: In addition to the primary degree, many schools offer a second degree, such as a Ph.D., M.P.H., M.B.A., J.D, etc. as part of a combined program.
 See websites for details.

 For medicine, the National Institutes of Health has an M.D./Ph.D.
 Partnership Training Program to allow students to do all or part of their research training in one of many NIH labs across the country.
 There are also interesting variations on gaining research credentials without earning an additional degree.
 For example, see the five-year Physician Scientist Training Program (PSTP) at the University of Pittsburgh School of Medicine.

 How many schools?: The number of applications you send out depends on various factors, including which field you are applying to, your GPA, admission exam scores, and whether you are applying in or out of state.
 Apply as widely as possible—include one or two long shots, “pretty sure shots” and fall-backs.
-Dr. Amanda Siglin will consult with you individually about your school list.
+The Health Professions Director will consult with you individually about your school list.

 Resources: Obtain a copy of the Official Admission Requirements book (if available) or access the professional association websites for your field.
 Online admission requirements books are recommended, as you can often select for important factors, such as GPA or admission exam scores.
 Links to information for the various professions are provided below.

 - Audiology and Speech-Language Pathology (Scroll down to “Graduate Programs”)